msp729/EqSolve/roadmap.md

 # EqSolve Roadmap

-### Immediately, it just needs to build.
+## UI changes
-- This means making the Standard Terms implement the Term interface.
+- [ ] It needs to have one
-- This also meant making some small changes to function signatures.
+  - Work on a FunctionParser class, to interpret user-inputted functions.

 ## Term capabilities